ARMmbed/mbed-os-example-cellular/README.md

 ## Compiling the application

-The master branch is for daily development and it uses the latest mbed-os/master.
+The master branch is for daily development and it uses the latest mbed-os/master release.

-To use the latest stable version update to a Mbed OS release tag, for example:
+To use older versions update Mbed OS release tag, for example:

 ```
 mbed releases